Thursday, October 2, 2008

 Real Estate Live T.V.
 Interview with Gary Banner: Multifamily Investment Environment

-Real Estate Live TV programme broadcast on October 1st, 2008.
+In a Real Estate Live TV programme broadcast on October 1st, 2008.
 J.C.
 Melvin talks to multifamily specialist Gary Banner about the current market environment in Las Vegas Multifamily Real Estate.
 Click on the above link and look for multifamily with Gary Banner.

 Monday, June 30, 2008